simsam7/JsSpeechRecognizer/BuildingaSpeechRecognizerinJavaScript.md

 # Building a Speech Recognizer in JavaScript

-This document will go into some details about how the JsSpeechRecognizer was built.
-It is going to cover the key parts of the code, not every single line.
+This document will go into key details about how the JsSpeechRecognizer was built, and you can always look at the complete file for the full implementation.

 ## 1. Get Access to the Microphone